CertifaiAI/rpa-ai-template/insurance-fraud/Readme.md

 You will notice that in the picture above consist of red boxes and green box.
 These 2 boxes contain variables which is needed by Konduit-Serving for the insurance fraud detection demo.

 **Red box:**
-- **myinput** & **model_path** is the input variable that define when serving python script.
+- **myinput** & **model_path** are the input variables that define when serving python script.

 **Green box:**
-- **PredictedClass** , **Confidence** &  **output** is the output variable that define when serving python script.
+- **PredictedClass** , **Confidence** &  **output** are the output variables that define when serving python script.
 &nbsp;
-### Note: These variables are necessary to be specified in the Konduit-Serving configuration file (.json)
-### In this case: The configuration file is named inference-fraud-config*.json
+**Note: These variables are necessary to be specified in the Konduit-Serving configuration file (.json) In this demo: The configuration file is named inference-fraud-config*.json** &nbsp;
-&nbsp;
-&nbsp;
 ### Example showing configuration file for Konduit-Serving
 &nbsp;
-&nbsp;
-&nbsp;
 ![Konduit-Serving](img/konduitserving.png "Konduit-Serving")
 &nbsp;
-While these variable already specified in the konduit model serving configuration file, when client side is performing POST request to konduit model servering system,
+Since the variables above already specified in the Konduit-Serving configuration file, the python script will be executed during a POST request and the specified values will be returned in json format to the client side.
-konduit model serving system will find for the specific variable (input variable) in python script and pass in value to it.
-During response phase, after konduit model serving system successfully execute the serving python script, it will gather variable content (output variable) that specified
-in the model serving configuration, return in json format to the client side (POST request).
-&nbsp;
-&nbsp;
 &nbsp;
 ### **Sample POST request input (json) :**
 &nbsp;